Sidbury CofE Primary School

 English

 Throughout their time at Sidbury CE Primary School we strive to equip our children with skills which will enable them to communicate effectively.
 Being confident and competent readers, writers and speakers is empowering and integral to all aspects of life.
 Through our teaching of English, in line with the expectations set out in the National Curriculum, we aim to develop children’s understanding of and fluency with the technical aspects of the subject, explore the richness of our English language heritage and inspire a curiosity about language and words which in hand develops a love of reading.
-In order to do this we use Little Wandle Phonics Programme and Literacy Shed VIPERS so children can cover the threshold concepts of reading words accurately and understand texts.
+In order to do this we use Little Wandle Phonics Programme in Early Years and Key Stage 1.
+In Key Stage 2, we use Complete Comprehension and Accelerated Reader so children can cover the threshold concepts of reading words accurately and understand texts.

 Reading